-If you’re looking for the ultimate no-bake Halloween treat for your Halloween party, look no further than these adorable Ghost Cookies!
+If you’re looking for the ultimate no-bake Halloween cookie for your Halloween party, look no further than these adorable Ghost Cookies!

 No bake Halloween treats don’t get any easier than these Ghost Cookies!
 Super cute and easy enough for the kids to help with!

 These easy ghost cookies require ZERO baking and only 4 ingredients.
-It just does’t get any easier than that.
-The ingredients are:
+It just doesn’t get any easier than that.

 PRO TIP: When melting chocolate, go slowly and only until it is smooth with stirring.
 If you overheat, it gets thick and clumpy.